mcthedwards/SevenStations/README.md

 ## Progress:
 Implemented a 2-station (Auckland and Wellington) version of the model, with same slope, and different intercepts for each (known) weather station change-point/level shift.

+## Code:
+- We require the following R libraries: Rcpp, compiler, MASS.
+- gibbs_functions.R: All the functions used in the background, e.g., FFT, log likelihood, log posterior, stick-breaking, plot methods, etc.
+- gibbs_noise.R: The blocked noise sampler.
+Outputs an iteration of noise parameters.
+- gibbs_sampler_noise_only.R: The MCMC sampler if we are only interested in estimating the PSD of a noise time series.
+Function is gibbs_psd().
+- gibbs_signal.R: The blocked signal sampler.
+It outputs an iteration of regression coefficients.
+Note: May want to implement Cholesky version of this.
+- gibbs_sampler_with_signal.R: The blocked Gibbs MCMC sampler that iterates between noise parameters and signal parameters.
+Function is gibbs_temperature().
+This is the code we need to change to implement a hierarchical version of the model.
+- gibbs_example.R: Two examples.
+First one is a noise-only run on simulated AR data.
+Second is a blocked sampler where we have Auckland annual average temperature data from 1910 onwards.
+We want to estimate a linear slope.
+There are four levels due to the station changing over time.
+This is represented by using four different intercepts in the design matrix.
+The noise parameters are also estimated and we can construct the PSD if we want, although we are primarily interested in the signal.

 ## To do:
-- Find most recent version of the code
+- Tidy up old code - DONE
-- Scrape most recent data from NIWA
+- Scrape most recent data from NIWA - DONE
 - Implement hierarchical version for linear slope coefficient
-- Explore P-spline or B-spline noise model instead?
-Perhaps simplify to original Bernstein-Dirichlet prior with Whittle likelihood.
-- Figure out how to impute missing data.
+- Impute missing data.
 Originally used an ad hoc fill-in for the one missing Wellington data point.
-Implemented in beyondWhittle package.
+Implemented in beyondWhittle R package for the noise component.